 Heal Cracked Heels

 Painful, cracked heels are a common skin condition, especially in winter.
 They are often caused by dry skin.
 Having calluses around the rim of the heel can complicate the problem.
 In some cases, dry cracked feet can lead to infection or make walking painful.
 Keep feet healthy by marinating cracked heels in petroleum jelly, covering them with plastic wrap, and putting on a pair of socks overnight.
-You should see improvement in three nights.
+You should see improvement in a few days.

 Give Dry Hands Extra Care